SyK5/PB-Pokemon-Project-SyK5/README.md

 ### do not use Code Terminal !!!

-first make the window of terminal a little big large than more width and than you can zoom a bit until text is big enough for you to be able read.
+1. first make the window of terminal a little big larger
+2. than more width as height
+3. than you can zoom a bit until text is big enough for you to be able read. ('CTR' + '+')